vwvw25/Minority-Report-System/architecture/resilience-and-dependency-strategy.md

   If inputs fail, emit with `proposed_cause = 'unknown'`, `confidence_score = NULL`.
 HITL can still proceed.

 - **Finalisation (human)**
   If edits stream is down, pipeline continues.
 Hydrate shows latest machine proposal.
+If either user_edits_log or user_minority_events_edits_log is temporarily unavailable, pipeline continues with available inputs and marks MRFL as degraded

 ---